myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T13:55:22.864Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T15:00:44.863Z
 >
-> It’s interesting question!
-I just say “I don’t care” because I just have no chance to check that amazing contents!
-I cannot check all the contents but also I don't feel the need to check all content at the same time.
-I’m content if I can see the content in front of me, just like in the real world :)
+> ﾌﾟﾙﾌﾟﾙ

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T13:46:29.496Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T15:00:05.346Z
 >
-> Of course there are such people!
-But I’m a psycho in a way, and I’m curious about them as well.
-Tbh I don't care about the attack through the screen.
-I just care why they had to be so aggressive.

-But this depends on the person.
-I guess people will have a quieter life if they mute such people 😅👍
+> @yui.bsky.social /card

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T13:33:02.168Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T14:58:09.128Z
 >
-> 🤝🤝🤝
+> Hi Mark!

+Yes, I too fear the echo chamber phenomenon :) I guess a space constructed of mutes and blocks is cozy, but when it continues, our sensibilities become fixed, and for better or worse, our in-group mindset is exacerbated!

+It's very good to join different groups, even if someone denies us 🤝

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T13:32:47.828Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T14:37:49.451Z
 >
-> lol I hope Bluesky's server will not run out of storage with your block list 😁🤝
+> Bom dia 🌞

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T13:30:30.921Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-17T14:34:37.759Z
 >
-> Haha, okay this is just my style, and your method is sometimes useful too!
-Everyone has a different way of thinking and mute or block may sometimes help to keep one's life at peace
+> はやい

 ---
 <!-- MY-BSKY_TIMELINE:END -->